reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/concepts/sessions.md

 }
 ```

-When enabled the "password", and "authorization.cookies" fields will be encrypted using a passphrase chosen by the user.
+When enabled the sensitive information will be encrypted using a passphrase chosen by the user.
 The passphrase should be something that is sufficiently complex and should not be stored on disk.

 When the user sets the passphrase, a key file will be created within the Cumulocity session home folder, `.key`.
 This file will be used as a reference when comparing your passphrase to keep the passphrase constant across different sessions.